Skip to Main Content

 Perth has been building its own version of this shift, and Northbridge is where the energy is most concentrated.
 The bars that hold their ground on William Street and the surrounding blocks tend to do so because the people behind the counter understand their product and can communicate that understanding to a room.
 The hospitality model in this zone rewards literacy over spectacle: a bartender who can explain the difference between two spirits, suggest a variation on what you ordered, or pace a table's evening with genuine attention is more valuable than elaborate presentation alone.

 The Bird operates within this framework.
 The venue's character is shaped by what its bar team prioritises in the glass and how they handle the room, not by a heavily designed concept or a format built around theatrical production.
-That places it in a peer set that includes Sneaky Tony's, where the focus stays close to the product, and The Standard, which approaches its bar program with a similarly grounded sensibility.
+That places it in a comparable set that includes Sneaky Tony's, where the focus stays close to the product, and The Standard, which approaches its bar program with a similarly grounded sensibility.

 Northbridge's Bar Ecology